 The State of Cities (SoC)

 BIGD’s another flagship research program ‘the State of Cities’ aims to provide a diagnostic of the country’s urban governance.
 As the world is increasingly shifting population from rural to urban areas, urbanization and associated concerns have become an important issue in developing countries.
 In the context of current development literature, important factors such as reevaluation of the economic importance of the cities and reaffirmation of the importance of local institution building for development require significant consideration in light of such enormous shift.
 In this backdrop of rapid urbanization, urban governance has become an important approach to evaluating cities’ growth, development and performance.
 The first SoC report was published in 2012.
-Since then, BIGD has been continuing this flagship programme by way of preparing SoC publications every year focusing on country’s growing urban challenges.
+Since then, BIGD has been continuing this flagship programme by preparing SoC publications every year that focus on the country’s growing urban challenges.

 Apart from its flagship programs, BIGD also conducts research on various governance and development related topics.
 Some of these areas are: municipal finance, extreme poverty and inequality, labor market, service sector dynamics, local governance, democratic governance, citizens engagement in public procurement, urban governance, climate change governance, inclusion and equality, efficiency in the judiciary of Bangladesh, women empowerment, women participation in politics, cultural norms, regional and trans-regional migration, regional economic integration, etc.